unyt-org/uix/docs/guide/04 Reactivity.md

 ## JUSIX: The module behind the "magic"
 However, to make the developer experience smoother, UIX can automatically wrap certain expressions in `always` calls.
 This eliminates the need for developers to write `always` explicitly every time they want reactivity.
 This is basicially the magic we have seen in the introduction's `counter` example.

+UIX uses the SWC transpiler to convert TypeScript and JSX code into plain JavaScript for both the frontend and backend.
-UIX uses a Rust module called [JUSIX](https://github.com/unyt-org/jusix), which handles the interpretation of JSX code as reactive JavaScript.
+Our custom SWC plugin called [JUSIX](https://github.com/unyt-org/jusix) handles the interpretation of JSX code as reactive JavaScript.

-UIX uses a custom version of Deno as backend runtime called [Deno for UIX](https://github.com/unyt-org/deno).
-JUSIX is integrated into the [`deno_ast` parser](https://github.com/unyt-org/deno_ast) of the custom Deno build, which allows for running JSX expressions as reactive code.
-JUSIX does also work for frontend *(browser)* code by transpiling the frontend modules to plain JavaScript using SWC with a [JUSIX WASM plugin](https://github.com/unyt-org/jusix/tree/wasm-plugin) enabled.
-That allows the browser to treat reactivity the same way as the backend does.
-Additionally SWC does handle the conversion of TypeScript and JSX *(TS/TSX)* into plain JavaScript as browser have no native support for TypeScript nor JSX.
+JUSIX is integrated in our custom version of Deno, called [Deno for UIX](https://github.com/unyt-org/deno), as part of the [`deno_ast` parser](https://github.com/unyt-org/deno_ast).
+Additionally, the [JUSIX WASM plugin](https://github.com/unyt-org/jusix/tree/wasm-plugin) transpiles the frontend code to plain JavaScript for the browser.

-DATEX introduces the `_$` method, which is essentially a shorthand for `always`.
+JUSIX uses the `_$` method, which is essentially a shorthand for `always`.
 It comes with optimizations and performance enhancements tailored to JSX.

 For instance, JSX expressions like:
 ```tsx
 <p>Counter + 1 = {counter + 1}</p>;
 ```

-are transpiled by JUSIX into JavaScript code that looks like that:
+are transpiled by JUSIX into JavaScript code that looks like this:

 ```tsx
 <p>Counter + 1 = {_$(() => counter + 1)}</p>;